Sir William Coddington, 1st Baronet: Biography

-In 1912, his services to the town of Blackburn were recognised by presenting him with the Freedom of the Borough.
+In 1912, Coddington's services to the town of Blackburn were recognised by the grant of the Freedom of the Borough.
+He died at Wycollar at age 86.

+Personal life

-In 1864 he married Sarah Catherine, daughter of William Thomas Hall, of Wakefield, and they had one daughter.
+Coddington married in 1864 Sarah Catherine, daughter of William Thomas Hall, of Wakefield, and they had one daughter.
 They lived firstly at Spring Mount and later at Wycollar, which had been built by his father.

-Personal life and death

-Sir William married again in his 83rd year, his second wife being Aimee Josephine Barber-Starkie.
-He died at Wycollar in his 87th year.
+He married again in his 83rd year, his second wife being Aimee Josephine Barber-Starkie.